-The Master's degree programme covers three areas: educational sciences (including a large section devoted to research as a means of training), general and specialised didactics, teaching practice and analysis.
-Students start on their Master's thesis from the first semester and continue until the end of the course.
+The master programme covers three areas: educational sciences (including a large section devoted to research as a means of training), general and specialised didactics, teaching practice and analysis.
+Students start on their master's thesis from the first semester and continue until the end of the course.
 The thesis should demonstrate the students' ability to investigate in depth a subject related to teaching and to produce an academic work according to scientific principles and criteria.

 Profile of the study programme

 The University of Fribourg offers a course in Teacher Education for Secondary Level I in either German (LDS I) or in French (DAES I).
-This training course consists of a Bachelor of Arts in Secondary Education Level I comprising 180 ECTS credits (BA_SI in the faculties of Theology or Arts and Humanities) or a Bachelor of Science in Secondary Education Level I comprising 180 ECTS credits (BSc_SI in the Faculty of Science) followed by a «Master of Arts en enseignement pour le degré secondaire I/Master of Arts für den Unterricht auf der Sekundarstufe I».
+This training course consists of a Bachelor of Arts in Secondary Education Level I comprising 180 ECTS credits (BA_SI in the Faculties of Theology or Humanities) or a Bachelor of Science in Secondary Education Level I comprising 180 ECTS credits (BSc_SI in the Faculty of Science and Medicine) followed by a «Master of Arts en enseignement pour le degré secondaire I/Master of Arts für den Unterricht auf der Sekundarstufe I».

-The Master's degree course enables people who already have a qualification in two to four teaching subjects to acquire the requisite professional skills to teach pupils in the three final years of compulsory education (écoles du Cycle d'Orientation/Orientierungsschulen).
+The master's degree course enables people who already have a qualification in three to four teaching subjects to acquire the requisite professional skills to teach pupils in the three final years of compulsory education (écoles du Cycle d'Orientation/Orientierungsschulen).

 The DAES I and LDS I diplomas are recognised by the Swiss Conference of Cantonal Ministers of Education (CDIP/EDK) and entitle holders to teach anywhere in Switzerland.